 Step 1: Understand that picking a major is not the same as picking a profession

 This is something that really needs to sink in.
-Sure there are certain careers that have a direct linear path from major to career, such as engineering and nursing.
-Most everything else has no real direct relationship, in today’s job market companies are looking for individuals who have strong communication skills, and have the ability to think critically.
+Sure, there are certain careers that have a direct linear path from major to career, such as engineering and nursing.
+However, almost everything else has no real direct relationship.
+In today’s job market, companies are looking for individuals who have strong communication skills the ability to think critically.

-So, no matter what major you decide it’s important to compliment it with volunteering, school clubs and organizations, and internships.
-There are Art majors who become lawyers, Economic majors who become veterinarians, and Government majors who become ministers.
-In all these examples you are able to see the vast options available to different majors.
+So, no matter what major you choose, it’s important to complement it with volunteering, school clubs and organizations, and internships.
+There are Art majors who become lawyers, Economics majors who become veterinarians, and Government majors who become ministers.
+In all these examples, you are able to see the vast options available to different majors.

-Step 2: Choose a major that you enjoy and can academically succeed in.
+Step 2: Choose a major that you enjoy and in which you can academically succeed

-If you enjoy the major you will enjoy doing the work, which in turn, will probably allow you to excel academically.
-With a good GPA you will build a strong foundation to get a job and/or get into a good graduate program.
+If you enjoy the major, you will enjoy doing the work.
+In turn, your enjoyment of the work will allow you to excel academically.
+With a good G.P.A., you will build a strong foundation to get a job and/or get into a good graduate program.

-At this point don’t worry about what you’re going to be or do for the rest of your life.
-Think about what you’re going to do in the next 4 years and plan accordingly.
-Give yourself permission to not know and explore possibilities.
-In the process you will be learning critical skills that any liberal arts major will give you such as: critical thinking, clear communication skills, writing professionally, and the ability to research.
+At this point, don’t worry about what you’re going to be or do for the rest of your life.
+Think about what you’re going to do in the next four years and plan accordingly.
+Give yourself permission to not know and simply explore possibilities.
+In the process, you will be learning critical skills that any liberal arts major will give you, such as: critical thinking, clear communication skills, professional writing skills, and the ability to research.